nextcloud/documentation/user_manual/files/access_webdav.rst

   net use Z: \\example.com@ssl\nextcloud\remote.php\dav /user:youruser
   yourpassword

-Mapping Drives With Windows Explorer
+Mapping drives with Windows Explorer
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To map a drive using the Microsoft Windows Explorer: